platformsh/platformsh-docs/docs/src/languages/php/fpm.md

 - An up-and-running web app in PHP, complete with [PHP-FPM](https://www.php.net/manual/en/install.fpm.php)
 - The [Platform.sh CLI](../../administration/cli/_index.md)

+Note that the memory settings mentioned on this page are different from the `memory_limit` PHP setting defined in your app configuration.
+The `memory_limit` setting is the maximum amount of memory a single PHP process can use before it is automatically terminated.

 ## 1. Estimate the optimal request memory for your app